openstack/swift/doc/source/deployment_guide.rst

                                              to the root device
-bind_ip                          0.0.0.0     IP Address for server to bind to bind_port                        6200        Port for server to bind to bind_timeout                     30          Seconds to attempt bind before giving up backlog                          4096        Maximum number of allowed pending
+bind_ip                          0.0.0.0     IP Address for server to bind to bind_port                        6200        Port for server to bind to keep_idle                        600         Value to set for socket TCP_KEEPIDLE bind_timeout                     30          Seconds to attempt bind before giving up backlog                          4096        Maximum number of allowed pending
                                              connections